corrode/corrode.github.io/content/learn/migration-guides/cpp-to-rust/index.md

   </tbody>
 </table>

+## From the Field

+The cheat-sheet above is for getting unstuck on syntax.
+The harder question is whether the migration is worth it.
+Two short clips from [Victor Ciura](/podcast/s04e01-microsoft), a 20-year C++ veteran now leading parts of the Rust adoption at Microsoft, are worth listening to:

+First, on what porting a real C++ codebase actually looks like:

+{% podcast_quote(player="s04e01-microsoft?t=34:00", attribution="Victor Ciura, Principal Engineer at Microsoft") %}
+"For this component, the ported code was about 150,000 lines.
+And it was pretty much a natural translation, from C and C++ to Rust.
+It didn't require a major re-architecting or rethinking of the component.
+It was fairly straightforward."
+{% end %}

+Second, on whether the rewrites actually pay off &mdash; which is the part skeptics tend to push back on hardest:

+{% podcast_quote(player="s04e01-microsoft?t=14:05", attribution="Victor Ciura, Principal Engineer at Microsoft") %}
+"We have hard data that shows that components that have been rewritten are much more solid.
+And we can actually even formally prove some of them to be memory safe, both in terms of spatial and temporal safety."
+{% end %}

+If you want a counterpoint on the cost side, Victor is also blunt about Rust compile times &mdash; though, fittingly for the audience of this guide, he frames it as a non-issue for C++ developers:

+{% podcast_quote(player="s04e01-microsoft?t=51:30", attribution="Victor Ciura, Principal Engineer at Microsoft") %}
+"People coming from C++ don't complain about compile times.
+Only people coming from C# and .NET complain about compile times.
+C++ people are used to getting their coffee or reading the Reddits while they compile."
+{% end %}

 {% info(title="Need Help Migrating from C++ to Rust?", icon="crab") %}

 Migrating a C++ codebase is one of the more involved transitions.